hiddenkrypt/g_team/README.md

 Second Option: Click the "Clone or Download" Button in the github repo, select to download .zip

 ###compile PBO
 Using the Arma 3 tools provided by Bohemia Interactive (free on steam if you have ARMA 3 there) to open BI's Addon Builder.
 Use the addon builder to create a pbo out of the G_Team folder in the code.
+Or use Mikero's PBO tools if you like.

+You'll need to make both G_Team and G_Team_Funct folders into PBOs.
+If you're using BI's addon builder, **DO NOT BINARIZE THE FUNCT FOLDER**.

 ###Arrange the Mod files four arma to mount
 In your ARMA 3 installation folder, find the "addons" directory and make a new folder in there named "@G_Team": `Arma 3\Addons\@G_Team`.
 In that folder, put the Mod.cpp file from the code, and make a new folder named "Addons".
 Inside that folder, put the PBO file you generated with the Addon Builder.